iq-motion-control/iq-module-communication-doc/docs/control_center_docs/speed_module_getting_started.rst

 Testing Flight Controller Configuration with IQ Control Center
 ===============================================================
 To verify your module's configuration for flight controller control, the Control Center provides a simulated ESC Input testing option in the Testing tab.
+This commands the module to spin in the same way that a typical hobby protocol used by a flight controller would, i.e. it sends an IQUART throttle command.
+So, setting this to 0.5, for example, sends the module a 50% throttle command with the configuration specified above.

 .. image:: ../_static/control_center_pics/speed_getting_started/speed_esc_input.png

-This commands the module to spin in the same way that a typical :ref:`hobby protocol <hobby_protocol>` used by a flight controller would, i.e. it sends an :ref:`IQUART throttle command <manual_throttle>`.
-So, setting this to 0.5 will send the module a 50% throttle command with the configuration specified in this example.
-**However, because this test is meant to simulate commands from a flight controller, it is affected by the** :ref:`manual_advanced_arming` **feature.
-That means that setting this parameter will not cause the module to spin until the module has armed.** By default Vertiq speed modules require 10 consecutive throttle commands between 0% and 7.5% to arm.
-So, to arm your module using the
-*ESC Input* parameter, set the *ESC Input* to 0.05 to send a 5% throttle command, and click the set arrow 10 times.
-On the 10th time you click the set arrow, the module should play its 2 note arming song, and begin spinning.
-Now that the module is armed, any new throttle commands sent using the *ESC Input* parameter will change how it is spinning.
-For example, setting *ESC Input* to 0.5 should set the module to the same speed as setting the Voltage parameter to 2.5V.
-This is because the module is in Voltage mode with a *Max Volts* of 5V, so a 50% throttle command will set the module to spin with a drive voltage of 2.5V.
-For more information on how to configure the module to properly interpret throttle commands, see the :ref:`manual_throttle` section of the Feature Reference
-Manual.
-For more information on arming and disarming the module, refer to the :ref:`manual_advanced_arming` section of the Feature Reference Manual.

 .. note::
     Before using the Control Center's testing functionality, we recommend that you increase your module's timeout parameter to 1.5s as the Control Center